 Cloud Server Optimization for SMP Architectures

 First off, a little background.
 There are two different flavors of symmetric multi-processing (SMP) to be aware of: multi-core and multi-CPU.
-The term multi-core refers to a single processor that can be divided up into multiple cores.
-In today’s systems, processors are commonly divided up into dual-core, quad-core, hexa-core, and even octo-core!
+The term multi-core refers to a single processor that we can divide up into multiple cores.
+In today’s systems, there are dual-core, quad-core, hexa-core, and even octo-core processors!
 In these cases SMP architecture applies to each core separately as individual processors.
 Multi-CPU systems, on the other hand, include more than one physical CPU unit.

 CPU Model Optimization